 However, even more troubling to Westenhaver were sophisticated thieves who planned and staged the thefts.

 “The thieves knew what they wanted to take, what to use and how to do it.
 They would use a forklift or truck to break through our fences or armed gates and were on and off our property so quickly that no one had time to respond,” says Westenhaver.

 According to Westenhaver, the police would usually arrive in about 10 minutes, but “because of the way the theft was staged, we almost never caught anyone.
 We would see them on camera, but there was not enough detail on the cameras we had at the time.”

 Although the ToyotaLift location kept adding security features in a patchwork fashion, nothing seemed to stop the theft problem.
 He even considered utilizing electric fences

 but decided against them due to the potential liability, Westhaver says.
 “We had a security alarm system from a well-known company.
 We added security cameras but did not link the cameras.
 We installed a $50,000 fence along the freeway and within a week, thieves cut through the fence with a power saw and stole equipment anyway.
 Regardless of what type of security we used, we had trouble, so we were looking for a new system,” he says.

-While evaluating several security systems from various vendors, Westenhaver was contacted by BTI Communications Group, a technology convergence provider serving the loss prevention, logistics, aerospace and healthcare sectors.
+While evaluating several access control & video surveillance security systems from various vendors, Westenhaver was contacted by BTI Communications Group, a technology convergence provider serving the loss prevention, logistics, aerospace and healthcare sectors.